dendry/dendry-samples/README.md

 it in a game.
 They require Dendry to run.
 Dendry can be found at:
 [https://github.com/dendry/dendry](https://github.com/dendry/dendry).

+Typically each game can be played on the command line with

+    $ dendry run tutorial

-Typically each game can be built into one of its supporting formats using the approprite `dendry` command, e.g.
+or built into one of its supported playable formats using the approprite `make-` command, e.g.

     $ dendry make-html tutorial

-(assuming you have dendry on your path) and then run or viewed, e.g.
+(both commands assume you have dendry on your path).
+It can then be run or viewed, e.g.

     $ google-chrome tutorial/out/html/index.html